 The House Agriculture and Forest Products Committee (HAFPC) is pleased that the Ways and Means Committee supported our position and eliminated the sales tax on compost when sold in bulk (greater than one cubic yard).
 Also included is an extension of the Wood Products Manufacturers' Credit, which will continue to incentivize forest products.
 The Secretary of Commerce and Community Development will do a study that will recommend economic and tax incentives to ensure wood products manufacturers remain and thrive in Vermont.

 The Big Bill represents the hard work of the House Appropriations Committee (HAC), including Windham County's own, Rep. Ann Manwaring of Wilmington.
 I sometimes refer to the Chair, Rep. Martha Heath, and her team as miracle workers because, despite several years of significant budget cuts, they produce a balanced budget that does its best to protect Vermont's most vulnerable citizens while keeping in mind our taxpayers' pocketbooks.
-The Budget is one of the lengthiest bills we do, taking three to four hours alone to report on the Floor.

 In her introductory remarks, Rep. Heath put it well when she said, "Our combined efforts created a budget that makes investments in strategies that will reduce future costs, address poverty, tackle opiate addiction, spur job growth, and drastically reduce our reliance on one-time funds.
 In addition it funds needed programs for the elderly and the disabled."